-A Depth Psychological Approach to Healing and Recovery through Sex Therapy
+A Depth Psychological Approach to Healing and Recovery through Sex Therapy and Research

 For more than a hundred years, depth psychologists have wrestled with understanding and treating sexual issues in psychotherapy, even creating specialities in sex therapy.
 Sexuality was at the core of Sigmund Freud’s earliest discoveries of unconscious phenomena.
 He wrote, “sexuality is the key to the problem of the psychoneuroses and of the neuroses in general.
 No one who disdains the key will ever be able to unlock the door.”
 Freud had a significant understanding of the power of the sexual drive to manifest as severe patient symptoms and he pointed to the significance of the unconscious mind in driving complex and challenging problems.

 C.G.
 Jung’s legacy to sexual pathology was to alter or expand Freud’s view of sexuality beyond the biological instinct to the spiritual level.
 Jung wrote: